 The offset handle is a fairly new design that has been around for about 20 years and has become very popular due to it’s easy to grip handle and capability of taking up to 300 pounds while being lightweight at less than one pound, as well as being reasonably priced.
 Another reason for this cane being popular is that it’s become a fashion statement, especially with women due to the many designs available, such as paisley, polka dotted, circles and triangle shapes scattered throughout the shaft.
 It also comes in several colors besides black, such as bronze, chrome, purple, pink, blue, green, and even a flag print.
 This Medline offset handle cane certainly does make a fashion statement and women love all the designs and colors it comes in as they can have different designs to go with different outfits.

-This cane is one of my favorites as I have one in black so it goes with everything but I really wanted one that has butterflies since I’m a big fan of them but I couldn’t find that design so I just applied some butterfly stickers.
+This cane is one of my favorites from this best canes guide as I have one in black so it goes well with everything.
 Functionally speaking, I really love how easy it is to grip and how you can put your weight on it without thinking it’s going to break.
 I’ve had mine for over 15 years and it is still working fine but I had to remove the butterfly stickers as they were getting rather dirty and unsightly so now I’m want to repaint it and try painting the butterflies on in different colors.

 - Offset handle design centers the user's weight over the strongest part of the cane

 - Ergonomically designed to provide comfort and support for partial weight-bearing users

 - Push-button, height-adjustable to find the perfect height